kushalbhatia/duplicate-files/README.md

 4. Verify if path contains a directory that is in the ignore_directory_list

-5. Split the path, (os.sep) will automatically split path at \ for Windows and / for macOS and Linux
+5. Split at path (os.sep) will automatically split the path at \ for Windows and / for macOS and Linux

 6. Add the .lower() method to convert all directories of path to lowercase and remove empty items ('') associated with the starting and ending points of a path (\ or /)